My RCN web will be unavailable Tuesday 6 December 2016 between 17:00 and 24:00 for a system upgrade.

 iii) ensure that support is provided to areas in which biotechnology is essential for value creation and industrial development that benefit society;

-iv) ensure the responsible development of technology that addresses global social challenges in the areas of health and sustainable food and industrial production;
+iv) ensure the responsible development of technology that addresses global societalchallenges in the areas of health and sustainable food and industrial production;

-v) establish conditions that promote cooperation, constructive task distribution and highly focused research activity within Norwegian biotechnology research;
+v) establish conditions that promote cooperation, constructive task distribution and targeted research activity within Norwegian biotechnology research;

-vi) Communicate with specified target groups to ensure that biotechnology research and development are in keeping with the needs of society.
+vi) communicate with specified target groups to ensure that biotechnology research and development are in line with the needs of society.

 Thematic priority areas

 The BIOTEK2021 programme will focus on those areas where the use and development of biotechnology itself will make a positive impact.
 In general, the programme will take on a different role in those sectors that have large-scale, thematically oriented programmes as opposed to those where such programmes are not available.

 Activities under the programme are to be based on cooperation between leading knowledge environments and national and international users.
 They must also be adapted to the knowledge base found within each of the sectors.
 These are: